 - 2 cups (a 12-oz. package) Nestle Semi-Sweet Chocolate Chips

-- Add the eggs, one at a time, beating well after each.
+- Add the eggs, one at a time, beating well after each - the color of the dough should lighten again.
 Add in the baking soda and salt and briefly stir.

 - Gradually beat the flour into the mixture.
 You may have to stir with a spoon at this point.
 Stir in the chocolate chips with a spoon.

-- Scoop tablespoons of dough onto ungreased baking sheets, spaced a couple of inches apart.
+- Scoop big tablespoons of dough onto ungreased baking sheets, spaced a couple of inches apart.
+(Just plop a large tablespoon-sized ball of dough on the cookie sheet for the best domed cookies.)
 Bake for 8-12 minutes or until golden.
 Cool for 2-3 minutes, then transfer to a wire rack to cool completely.
 Enjoy!